 Flaxseed can be purchased at your local supermarket, health food store, or online.
 It also comes in different forms: whole flax seeds, ground flaxseed, or flaxseed oil.
 Read on to see which may be best for you!

 Whole flax seeds are an excellent source of fiber, providing 3 grams per tablespoon!
 Unfortunately, that is really the only benefit, as many of them will pass through the gastrointestinal tract undigested.
 They can be used in baking breads or toss them on top of your favorite cereal or salad!

 With ground flaxseed, the outer shell of the seed has been broken, so you reap the benefits of not only the fiber, but of the omega 3 fatty acids and lignans too!
 You can purchase flaxseed ground (also known as milled flax, flax flour, or flax meal) or you can purchase whole flax seeds and grind them in your coffee grinder.
 Ground flaxseed can be added to many foods including muffins, oatmeal, pancakes, and meatballs!

 Flaxseed oil doesn't contain lignans, unless fortified, and is absent from any fiber.
 It is, however, loaded with heart healthy omega 3 fatty acids!
 Add a tablespoon to your next smoothie or yogurt.

-FUN FACT – did you know that you can substitute flaxseed for eggs in baking?
-For every egg called for, whisk together 1 Tbsp of ground flaxseed with 3 Tbsp of water and let sit for 5 minutes.
+FUN FACT - did you know that you can substitute flaxseed for eggs in baking?
+For every egg called for, whisk together 1 tablespoon of ground flaxseed with 3 tablespoon of water and let sit for 5 minutes.